Equivariant Nica-Pimsner quotients associated with strong compactly aligned product systems: Introduction

 \subsection{Summary of main results}

-In the current work we establish the parametrisation of the gauge-invariant ideals of the Toeplitz-Nica-Pimsner algebra $\N\T_X$ of a strong compactly aligned product system $X$ over $\bZ_+^d$, continuing the programme of \cite{DK18}.
+Before we provide the technical description of our results, let us present here the central points of this manuscript.
+First of all we establish the parametrisation of the gauge-invariant ideals of the Toeplitz-Nica-Pimsner algebra $\N\T_X$ of a strong compactly aligned product system $X$ over $\bZ_+^d$, continuing the programme of \cite{DK18}.
 This class contains product systems where the left actions are by compacts.
 As a byproduct we obtain the parametrisation of the gauge-invariant ideals for any relative Cuntz-Nica-Pimsner algebra of $X$, including the boundary quotient $\N\O_X$.
 In the process we produce a Gauge-Invariant Uniqueness Theorem for equivariant quotients in-between $\N\T_X$ and $\N\O_X$.
 These results are in direct analogy to (and recover) the one-dimensional case \cite{Kat07}.

 We apply our results to C*-dynamical systems over $\bZ_+^d$.
 When the system is injective, the gauge-invariant ideals of the Cuntz-Nica-Pimsner algebra correspond to positively and negatively invariant ideals of $A$, hence recovering the classical C*-crossed product result for $*$-automorphisms.
 Moreover, we recover the parametrisation of \cite{RSY04} for locally convex row-finite higher-rank graphs by hereditary saturated sets.
 We provide the parametrisation in the case of (just) row-finite higher-rank graphs, showing that this too can be achieved through vertex sets alone.
 Additionally, we interpret the parametrisation when the product system is regular; if in particular the coefficient algebra is simple, then $\N\O_X$ does not admit non-trivial gauge-invariant ideals.
 In the presence of finite frames, we address the decomposition of \cite{Kak20}, and show that the quotient of $\N\T_X$ by the $F$-ideal can be realised as the boundary C*-algebra of a product system supported on $F$ with coefficients in the $F^c$-core (this is achieved in two ways).